volfpeter/htmy/README.md

 - `bool` attribute values are converted to strings (`"true"` and `"false"`).
 - `XBool.true` attributes values are converted to an empty string, and `XBool.false` values are skipped (only the attribute name is rendered).
 - `date` and `datetime` attribute values are converted to ISO strings.
+- Complex values such as lists, dictionaries, tuples, and sets are JSON serialized.

 ### Error boundary